 At the business level, benchmark testing can be helpful in determining

 - How well a web-based application is performing with respect to the competitors

 - How different types of customers experience the response time and availability of a site

-- It ensures that websites complies with standards and best practices
+- It ensures that websites comply with standards and best practices

 - Allows to figure out the mistakes to be avoided

-Test plan is the most crucial element of the benchmark testing process.
-Benchmark Test plan follows steps as given below;
+A test plan is the most crucial element of the benchmark testing process.
+The Benchmark Test plan follows the steps given below-